Capuchin Soup Kitchen: Rosa Parks Children's Program

-Rosa Parks Children's Program caters children from 6–12 years old to enhance their art skills and reading skills.
+Rosa Parks Children's Program caters children from 6 to 12 years old to enhance their art skills and reading skills.
 They host a Summer Peace Camp which is a 3-week program where they teach children on channelizing their energy by learning how to cope with violence through art, music, and dance.

 Spiritual Care

 Spiritual Care provides spiritual health services for those who seek the spiritual guidance of St. Francis of Assisi.

-Partnerships, Sponsorships, and Grants
+Partnerships, sponsorships, and grants

 To assist in raising funds and to enlist volunteer workers to support its programs and services, Capuchin Soup Kitchen has partnered with several international, national, and regional businesses.
 They have also received government and business grants in support of their agricultural and legal programs.
 Additionally, the CSK is affiliated with other Detroit-based non-profit organizations that primarily support their soup kitchen and agricultural programs.

-Corporate Business Sponsors and Partnerships
+Corporate business sponsors and partnerships

-Automobile Companies
+Automobile companies

 Between 2005 and 2014, corporate automobile companies such as General Motors (GM), Chrysler Group, and Ford Motor Company and/or their executive leadership made significant monetary contributions to the Capuchin Soup Kitchen.
 These contributions facilitated the organization by providing various food, career training, basic quality of life services and programs to needy Detroit citizens.
 These companies have offered incentives to their employees to encourage them to volunteer at the CSK.